+86 1510-529-7925 [email protected]

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3

-This is set once and forget.
-After you have set your camera to these settings, they become unimportant unless you accidentally bump then.
-When you are waiting for a show to begin, make sure that you are constantly checking your camera is set up right.
-It is so easy to bump a dial and screw up your shot.
+This is set once and forgotten.
+After you have set your camera to these settings, they become unimportant unless you accidentally bump them.
+When you are waiting for a show to begin, make sure that you are constantly checking your camera to ensure it is set up correctly.
+It is so easy to bump a dial and mess up your shot.

 Step 2

-The easiest step for you to do, make sure the camera is set to manual mode to shot in.
-Again each camera is different, so you need to check your camera manual if you cannot figure this out.
+The easiest step for you to do is to make sure the camera is set to manual mode for shooting.
+Again, each camera is different, so you need to check your camera manual if you cannot figure this out.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3